boldbi/samples/Scenario Based Samples/Dynamic connection string sample/README.md

     ![dynamic-first](https://github.com/boldbi/samples/assets/129487075/53d12536-765d-49bf-83d9-ee724708eb74)

     If you are using a Custom Attribute, please refer to the following image.
-For more information about [custom attributes](https://github.com/boldbi/samples/blob/627d54181de42ec14209f242d7e41032c4345580/Scenario%20Based%20Samples/Dynamic%20connection%20string%20sample/README.md/#how-to-configure-the-custom-attribute-in-server-level-using-dynamic-connection-string), please refer to it.
+For more information about custom attributes, please refer to the bottom of the page.

     ![DCS Configuration](https://github.com/boldbi/samples/assets/91586758/7e01efe8-33ee-472a-9591-37582f767a50)